May 15, 2020

 Our school has used this time to develop the garden within our natural playscape (so very exciting!!).
-Here is what our garden extraordinaire, Carissa, had to say about this project:
+Here is what our resident expert, Carissa, had to say about this project:

 “We invite you to help us decorate birdhouses that will serve as shelter for birds, insects, and probably a hangout for some squirrels.
 We will hang the birdhouses around the play yard, from the trees, over wildflowers, and cover crops that we just sewed into the soil this week.
 The wildflowers and cover crops help create nutrient-rich soil that will be the home for bugs and worms that are playing their role in the ecosystem and are also bird food.
 Creating this space for the birds, and creating a food source for them in a natural environment, will allow them to leave the blueberries for us, while we leave the worms for them!”

 Project of the Day: Birdhouse Free Art Fun

 - Paintbrushes or Foam Brush

 This is about as simple as it gets—”free art” for all ages!
 Lay out your materials in a nice clean space.
 Decide which materials you would like to use and organize them in front of your little one.
 Let the kiddos ponder if they would like to add in some elements from nature (perhaps items collected on a nature walk!).
 The sky is the limit!